rintoj/chai-spec-generator/README.md

 # chai-spec-generator

 This extension will generate chai test specs from a javascript object.

 ## Usgae

-Select a javascript object in the editor and press Ctrl / Cmd + U.
+Select a javascript object in a text editor and press `Ctrl + U` / `Cmd + U`

 ## Example